-However, as explained above in Appendix 1, section II.0 (grouping of substances and read-across approach) of this decision, your adaptation of the information requirement is rejected.
+However, as explained above in Appendix 1, section I.0 of this decision, your adaptation of the information requirement is rejected.

 Furthermore, this study does not provide the information required by Annex IX, Section 8.7.2., because a two generation study (OECD TG 416) does not cover key parameter of a pre-natal developmental toxicity study (OECD TG 414), such as skeletal and visceral investigations.
-Furthermore, the test material was administered by the dermal route and on three instead of five days per week, and did not reach the limit dose.
-ECHA notes that you assume an absorption rate of 2% for the dermal route but 100% for the oral route.
-Hence, the dermal route is not appropriate to identify the reproductive hazard of the registered substance.